alta-lang/alta/CLI-CHANGELOG.md

 This project follows [semantic versioning](https://semver.org).

 ## [Unreleased]
+Nothing yet.

+## [0.3.0] - 2018-12-04
 ### Added
   * Standard library module/package resolution
-    * At the moment, our stdlib implementation only has a `string` module with 2 simple test functions (`something` and `otherThing`) that returns integers when they're called
+    * At the moment, our stdlib implementation contains:
+      * A `string` module with 2 simple test functions (`something` and `otherThing`) that returns integers when they're called
+      * An `io` module that exports a basic `printf` declaration
-    * The stdlib directory is resolved relative to the location of the executable and expects it to be:
+    * The stdlib directory is resolved relative to the location of the executable and expects it to be named...
-      * Named `stdlib` in the same directory as the executable on Windows
+      * ... `stdlib` in the same directory as the executable on Windows
         * e.g. `C:\\Program Files\\Alta\\stdlib`
-      * Named `alta-stdlib` in a `lib` directory in the parent directory of the executable's parent directory on Linux/macOS
+      * ... `alta-stdlib` in a `lib` directory in the parent directory of the executable's parent directory on Linux/macOS
         * e.g. `/usr/local/lib/alta-stdlib`
     * For debug builds (i.e. local builds not meant to be installed), the path to the stdlib is provided via a definition created by CMake (`ALTA_DEBUG_STDLIB_PATH`)
 ### Fixed